Andy Wellings

-Andy J. Wellings is a professor in the Computer Science department at the University of York in northern England.
+Andy J. Wellings is a professor in the Department of Computer Science at the University of York in northern England.
 He works closely with Alan Burns on real-time systems, distributed, concurrent and real-time programming languages.

 Andy Wellings is a member of the team responsible for the creation of the Real-time specification for Java.
 He is also an Ada programming language expert.

 Books

 Wellings has written a number of books on programming, especially in Ada.